King Edward VI School, Stratford-upon-Avon: Admissions

-KES is a completely selective, single-sex school: to enter the school, all students must pass a selective exam, primarily the 11-plus, which is taken in Year 6 (ages 10 and 11) across Warwickshire.
+KES is a selective, single-sex school: to enter the school, all students must pass a selective exam, primarily the 11-plus, which is taken in Year 6 (ages 10 and 11) across Warwickshire.
 Students must be male to be eligible for a place in the school.
 More recently, female students have been allowed into the sixth form.

 Houses

 In 1921, the headmaster, the Revd.
 A. Cecil Knight, established six houses to promote healthy competition amongst the boys.
 This number was reduced to four houses in 1924: Shakespeare, Flower (after Charles Flower, a benefactor of the school in the 1890s), Warneford, and De La Warr (Earl Delawarr was High Steward of Stratford in the 1850s).
 The house system was altered in 1973 and just two houses established – King's (blue) and Guild (gold) – in recognition of the historic benefactors of the school.

-In 2000 the number of boys at the school meant that more houses were needed to make true competition possible, and so four houses were re-introduced.
+In 2000, the number of boys at the school meant that more houses were needed to make true competition possible, and so four houses were re-introduced.
 These were named after men associated with the twentieth-century school who had made significant contributions in their respective fields.
 The houses are: Dyson (Red colours), Fitzmaurice (Blue), Spender (Purple) and Warneford (Green).
 Denis Dyson was a physics and astronomy master who came to the school in 1926, initially for six-months, and then he stayed until his retirement at the age of 71 in 1975.
 He continued to assist the school well into his nineties.
+Robert Fitzmaurice was an Old Edwardian who entered the school in 1905.
+He was injured in the First World War but went on to a successful career as a civil engineer.
 Richard Spender was an old boy and poet who was killed assaulting German machine-gun positions in 1943.
 Reginald Warneford was an old boy who was the first naval airman to receive the Victoria Cross.
 He was killed in a flying accident in 1915.